-DO area for the famous Dessert wine in the Spanish region Andalusia, which is named after the province or provincial capital on the Costa del Sol (south coast).
-In the same area are also normal white, rosé and red wines under the DO designation Sierras de Málaga produced.
+DO area for the famous Dessert wine in the Spanish region Andalusia, which is named after the province or capital of the same name on the Costa del Sol (south coast).
+In the same area also normal white, rosé and red wines are sold under the DO name Sierra de Málaga produced.
 The Málaga is one of the oldest wine types mentioned in writing and was already in the antiquity famous.
-The city was built around 800 BC From the Phoenicians founded.
-Around 600 BC BC, the Greeks settled in Malaga and brought their winemaking skills.
+The city was founded around 800 BC.
+BC from the Phoenicians founded.
+Around 600 BC The Greeks settled in Malaga and brought their wine-making knowledge with them.
 Around 202 BC the city came under Roman rule under the name "Flavia Malacita".
 In 743 it was conquered by the Moors.
-During the Arab occupation there was one alcohol ban with the death penalty for drunks.
-Later this was replaced by fines and taxes.
+There was one during the Arab occupation alcohol ban with the death penalty for drunks.
+This was later replaced by fines and taxes.

-In 1223, the King of France, Philip II August (1165-1223), organized the "Battle of the Wines".
-At this event, the most prestigious wines of the era were presented.
-The Málaga wine was referred to as "cardinal among the wines".
-Only in August 1487 Málaga came back in the wake of the Reconquista in the possession of the Christian kings.
-This month, therefore, a 10-day hilarious celebration is celebrated annually.
-In the 18th century, the wine was already well known beyond its borders.
-In 1791, the Spanish Ambassador in Moscow gave some caskets to the Russian Empress Catherine II (1729-1796).
-This was enthusiastic and decreed that this could be introduced duty-free in the future.
-In the Victorian era under the English Queen Victoria (1819-1901), the popularity reached a climax.
+In 1223, the King of France, Philip II August 1165-1223, organized the "Battle of the Wines".
+The most prestigious wines of the era were presented at this event.
+The Málaga wine was called "Cardinal among the wines".
+It was only in August 1487 that Malaga regained possession of the Christian kings in the course of the Reconquista.
+This month, therefore, a 10-day exuberant festival is celebrated annually.
+In the 18th century, wine was known far beyond its borders.
+In 1791 the Spanish ambassador to Moscow gave Russian Tsarina Catherine II (1729-1796) a few boxes.
+This was enthusiastic and decreed that it could be imported duty-free in the future.
+In the Victorian era under the English Queen Victoria (1819-1901), the popularity peaked.

-Today, the vineyard covers only about 12,000 hectares, of which the DO area around 1,200 hectares.
-It is subdivided into the five subregions Axarquía (picture), Norte, Costa Occidental, Montes and as the youngest Serranía de Ronda.
-The vineyards are located in 54 communities around the cities of Málaga and Estepona and inland to the banks of the Genil in up to 700 meters above sea level.
-In the north, the soil is interspersed with lime.
-Tonschiefer predominates in the Axarquía in the northeast.
-In the east one finds chalk soils and on the sierra sandy loamy soils.
+Today, the vineyard area only comprises around 12,000 hectares, of which the DO area around 1,200 hectares.
+It is divided into the five subareas Axarquía (picture), Norte, Costa Occidental, Montes and the youngest Serranía de Ronda.
+The vineyards are located in 54 municipalities around the cities of Málaga and Estepona and inland up to the banks of the Genil at up to 700 meters above sea level.
+In the north, the soils are interspersed with lime.
+Clay slate predominates in the Axarquía in the northeast.
+In the east you can find chalk floors and in the Sierra sandy clay soils.

 A Malaga can be an extremely long-lived wine.
-A bottled in 1875 from the estate of the Duke of Wellington (1769-1852) was tasted in 1995 and showed no impairment.
-It should be noted, however, that this exception is not the rule and there are also very simple and young to be enjoyed qualities.
-The Malaga must be made of the varieties Pero Ximén ( Pedro Ximénez ) and / or Moscatel be pressed.
-Under Moscatel is mainly the Moscatel de Alejandría ( Muscat d'Alexandrie ), but it is also Moscatel Morisco ( Muscat Blanc ) authorized.
-There may also be concentrated musts and dry wines of the varieties Doradilla, Lairén ( Airén ) and Romé be used, provided that these total a maximum of 30%.
+A bottle from the Duke of Wellington estate (1769-1852), bottled in 1875, was tasted in 1995 and showed no impairment.
+It should be noted, however, that this is not an exception and that there are also very simple and young qualities to enjoy.
+The Malaga must be made from the Pero Ximén ( Pedro Ximénez ) and / or Moscatel are pressed.
+Moscatel mainly includes the Moscatel de Alejandría ( Muscat d'Alexandrie ) to understand, but it is also Moscatel Morisco ( Muscat Blanc ) authorized.
+Concentrated musts and dry wine of the varieties are also allowed Doradilla, Lairén ( Airén ) and Romé are used, provided that they make up a maximum of 30%.

-The fully ripe grapes are spread on straw mats after harvest and sun-dried for up to three weeks.
-Evaporation of the water produces rosinised grapes with the highest sugar content.
-In principle, the expansion must be carried out in the bodegas of the city of Malaga in accordance with the DO regulations.
-Similar to sherry The Malaga (alternative) is also produced with the Solera system.
-That is, different wines and vintages are blended together.
-The sweetness is usually by breaking off the fermentation Spriten achieved with alcohol.
-Other types are used before or after fermentation arrope sweetened (unfermented, boiled must).
-Most types are aged in oak barrels for up to five years and longer oxidatively expanded,
+After harvesting, the fully ripe grapes are spread out on straw mats and sun-dried for up to three weeks.
+Evaporation of the water gives rise to raisin grapes with the highest sugar content.
+In principle, the expansion must take place in the bodegas of the city of Malaga in accordance with the DO regulation.
+Similar to sherry the Malaga (alternatively) is also produced with the Solera system.
+This means that different wines and vintages are blended together.
+The sweetness is mostly broken down by fermentation Spriten reached with wine spirit.
+Other types are used before or after fermentation arrope (fermented, boiled must) sweetened.
+Most types are in oak barrels for up to five years and longer expanded oxidatively,

-On the bottle label you will find information about the degree of sweetness, color, aging (in barrel), alcohol content and type.
+The bottle label contains information about the degree of candy, color, aging (in the barrel), alcohol content and type.

-There are around 15 Malaga types between dry and sweet and an alcohol content between 15 and 22% vol.
+There are around 15 types of Malaga between dry and sweet and an alcohol content between 15 and 22% vol.

-Pedro Ximénez (Pero Ximén) and Moscatel : The name of a variety may be used if the wine has been produced from at least 85% of the corresponding variety, minus the amount of products possibly used for sweetening.
+Pedro Ximénez (Pero Ximén) and Moscatel : the name of a variety may be used if the wine is made from at least 85% of the corresponding variety, minus the amount of products that may be used for sweetening.

-Pálido : name for the types Pedro Xyménez and Moscatel, to which neither Arrope added nor alcohol and which were also not subjected to aging.
+Pálido : Description for the types Pedro Xyménez and Moscatel, to which neither arrope nor alcohol have been added and which have not undergone any aging.

-Pajarete (Paxarete) : A liqueur wine or Vino dulce natural without the addition of Arrope.
-The dark amber wine matures for at least two years and has a residual sugar content between 45 and 140 g / l.
+Pajarete (Paxarete) : A liqueur wine or vino dulce natural without the addition of arrope.
+The dark amber-colored wine matures for at least two years and has a residual sugar content between 45 and 140 g / l.

 Dulce Color : This is the classic Málaga - sweet, dark colored and strong in alcohol.
-He must have at least 300 g / l residual sugar content and (before spritting) at least 13% vol. Have alcohol content.
-Mixed with up to 15% Arrope, the wine is mainly made from Pedro Ximénez but may also contain small amounts of Moscatel.
+It must have at least 300 g / l residual sugar content and (before spritting) at least 13% vol. Have alcohol content.
+The wine with up to 15% arrope is mainly made from Pedro Ximénez, but can also contain small amounts of Moscatel.

-Lágrima and Lacrimae Christi : For the top product, only the natural pressure of the uncultivated grapes expires run juice (Lagrima = tears) similar to the Eszencia at the Hungarian Tokaj used.
-The mahogany wine has a caramel and roasted aroma and is made up to 14 to 22% alcohol by volume.
-A mature over two years Lágrima called “Lacrimae Christi” (Tears of Christ).
+Lágrima and Lacrimae Christi : For the top product, only the one that has expired from the autogenous pressure of the uncrushed grapes run juice (Lagrima = tears) similar to the Eszencia in the Hungarian Tokaj used.
+The mahogany-colored wine has a caramel and roasted aroma and is fortified to 14 to 22% vol alcohol.
+A Lágrima matured over two years is called “Lacrimae Christi” (Tears of Christ).

-There are around 425 winegrowers and 16 wineries (bodegas) that produce around 60,000 hectoliters of wine each year.
-Of these, more than a third is exported.
-Well-known producers are Barceló, Gomara, Larios, López García, López Hermanos, López-Madrid, Muñoz Cabrera, Pérez Teixera, Quitapenas, Sweetheart, Scholtz Hermanos (closed in 1996 - but wines are still on sale), Telmo Rodríguez and Tierras de Molina.
+There are around 425 winegrowers and 16 wineries (bodegas) that produce around 60,000 hectoliters of wine annually.
+More than a third of these are exported.
+Well-known producers are Barceló, Gomara, Larios, López García, López Hermanos, López-Madrid, Muñoz Cabrera, Pérez Teixera, Quitapenas, Schatz, Scholtz Hermanos (closed in 1996 - but wines are still on sale), Telmo Rodríguez and Tierras de Molina.

-Complete listings of the numerous vinification measures and cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+Complete lists of the numerous vinification measures or cellar techniques, as well as the wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,